 In a 40-gram package, Hershey’s Eggies contain 180 calories, 8 grams of fat (0.1 grams of trans fat, 5 grams of saturated fat), 35 mg sodium, 5 mg cholesterol, 28 grams carbs, 27 grams sugar, 3 grams protein, and 1 gram fiber.

-Cadbury has a rich finish, and you can detect a caramel tone, while Hershey tastes like middle-quality chocolate with nostalgia.
+Cadbury has a really nice aftertaste, and you can detect a caramel tone, while Hershey tastes, well, I would say a bit artificial, odd.
 Moreover, Cadbury has more chocolate flavor, whereas Hershey tastes more like a creamy sweet thing than chocolate.

-Cadbury has a slight crunch as you bite the Mini Eggs and will dissolve in the tongue a little more delicately.
-On the other hand, Hershey’s Eggies create a loud, pop rocky sensation once you take a bite.
+Cadbury has a slight crunch as you bite the Mini Eggs.
+On the other hand, Hershey’s Eggies create a sound that is really similar to when eating chips.

 Cadbury Mini Eggs come in adorable small sizes with darker colors, and pointier and smoother egg shapes.
 Besides the original candy-coated chocolate Mini Eggs (pink, white, blue, and yellow), you can find dark Mini Eggs and chocolate crunch cream.

 Hershey’s Eggies are bigger than their Cadbury counterparts and come in four colors (blue, white, yellow, and pink), which are so light that they’re barely there.
 But, the Eggies are lumpier and are more prone to hairline fractures in the shell.

 Cadbury Mini Eggs Vs. Hershey’s Eggies: Which One to Choose?